 Why brevity?
 We live in a liquid world with few words.
-The thousands of impacts we are subjected to every day force us to focus on what we think "really matters".
-The economy of care is installed in our lives.
+The thousands of impacts we're subjected to every day force us to focus on what we think "really matters".
+The economy of care is set in our lives.

 The question is is that positive?

-Ethis is the sixth of the trends I pointed out a few days ago in the post Trends: 2020 Personal Branding.
+Ethis is the sixth of the trends I targeted a few days ago in the post Trends 2020 in Personal Branding.

-- The first: The impulse of social conscience and personal brand
+- The first: The drive of social awareness and personal branding

-- The second: When facts are imposed on such
+- The second: When facts are imposed on the sayings

-- Third: From influencers to influentials (a substantial change)
+- The third: From influencers to influencers (substantial change)

-- The fourth: Don't think (Only) on Google, think about your customers
+- The fourth: Don't think (Only) Google, think about your customers

-- The Fifth: Don't let technology step on you, use it to your advantage
+- The fifth: Don't let technology step on you, use it in your favor

-If you have little time, I invite you to watch this one-minute video summary:
+If you're short on time, I invite you to watch this video-summary of a minute:

 I did a quick reading course and read "War and Peace in 20 minutes".
 It's about Russia (Woody Allen)

-If a time traveler were to land now in a big city, you would be surprised to see thousands of people taken away by looking at a contraption in their hands.
-The king of attention is called a smartphone, and has managed to get us on average three hours a day of the sixteen that we're awake.
+If a time traveler were to land now in a big city, you'd be surprised to see thousands of engrossed people staring at a contraption in their hands.
+The king of attention is called a smartphone, and has managed to get us to dedicate to him on average three hours a day of the sixteen that we are awake.

-According a BBC News article, we consulted the smartphone some 150 times a day.
-Apple says we unlock iPhone some 80 times.
-And if it's an Android, the number increases up 110.
+As a BBC News article, we check the smartphone some 150 times a day.
+Apple says we unlock iPhone some 80 Times.
+And if it's an Android, the number increases to 110.

 The same article notes that "the explosion of social media has made it possible for us to know in real time what people do at all times".
-The disorder of the 21st century is the FOMO, acronyms for Fear Of Missing Out (afraid to miss something).
+The 21st I follow's disorder is FOMO, acronyms for Fear Of Missing Out (fear of missing something).

-Brevity is attached to speed, a cocktail that turns us into zombies
+Brevity joins the speed, a cocktail that turns us into zombies

-A few months ago I was able to see at a TEDxEixample event the writer and consultant Carl Honoré, author of "Praise of Slowness".
-I recommend this book to recover flavors, words, feelings and why not, a life just as effective but something more contemplative.
+A few months ago I was able to see writer and consultant Carl Honoré at a TEDxEixample event, author of "Praise of Slowness".
+I recommend this book to recover flavors, Words, sensations and why not, an equally effective but somewhat more contemplative life.

-We strive to get things done faster to be more efficient, but we pay a very high price for subjecting ourselves to a breakneck and uncontrolled pace of life.
+We strive to make things faster to be more efficient, but we pay a very high price for submitting to a dizzying and uncontrolled pace of life.
 Carl Honoré.